Introduction

 Conclusion

 Understanding that 4 ounces equals one-fourth of a pound is a simple yet powerful piece of knowledge that can make everyday tasks easier and more accurate.
 Whether you're cooking, shipping, or shopping, this conversion helps you work with measurements confidently and precisely.
 By remembering that 1 pound equals 16 ounces, you can quickly determine that 4 ounces is a quarter of that weight.
-This foundational understanding not only simplifies calculations but also enhances your ability to follow recipes, compare prices, and manage quantities effectively.
+But this foundational understanding not only simplifies calculations but also enhances your ability to follow recipes, compare prices, and manage quantities effectively.
 With this knowledge, you're better equipped to handle any situation where ounces and pounds come into play.